gemad/CosPhi/cosphi_ros_bridge/README.md

 error and solution :
 -----------------------------------
-if this error appears  just try to run the node again
+If the following error appears  just try to run the node again

 ```
 Traceback (most recent call last):